bishtanuj/python/Data Structure/List/README.md

 # List - Introduction
 - It is a data structure in python.
-- It can store the heterogenous data types.
+- It can store heterogenous data types.
--
+- It is mutable in nature.

 ## Programs of List (Data Structure in Python)